Financial Privacy

 Continue Reading The Commission on Enhancing National Cybersecurity Releases Its Report on Securing and Growing the Digital Economy

 On September 13, 2016, New York Governor Andrew Cuomo announced a proposed regulation that would require financial service institutions to develop and implement cybersecurity programs to prevent and mitigate cyber-attacks.
-The proposed regulation will be subject to a 45-day comment period once it is published in the New York State Register.
-The regulation will
+The proposed regulation will be subject to a 45-day comment period once it is published in the New York State

 The Federal Trade Commission (“FTC” or “Commission”) is soliciting public comments on its Standards for Safeguarding Customer Information (“Safeguards Rule”) as part of the systematic review of all FTC rules and guides on a 10-year schedule.
-The Safeguards Rule was promulgated by the Commission pursuant to the Gramm-Leach-Bliley Act’s (“GLBA”) directive for federal agencies to
+The Safeguards Rule was promulgated by the Commission pursuant to the Gramm-Leach-Bliley Act’s (“GLBA”)

 By Ciarra Chavarria